loopwerk/loopwerk.io/content/articles/2024-07-20-sveltekit-writable-store-from-load.md

 # SvelteKit architecture tip: return a writable store from your load function

-In my SvelteKit app I fetch some "core” data which is needed everywhere, such as the currently logged-in user, in the root `LayoutLoad` function.
+In my SvelteKit app I fetch some "core" data which is needed everywhere, such as the currently logged-in user, in the root `LayoutLoad` function.
 Something like this (simplified) example:

 ```typescript
 export const load: LayoutLoad = async ({ fetch, data }) => {